 This is why Scripture says “The natural man does not receive the things of the Spirit of God” (I Corinthians 2:14).
 They are foolishness to him.

-My wife’s step-grandmother, a devoted Catholic if ever there was one, said, “Joe, don’t you think when we stand before the Lord, He will add up our good works on one side and put our bad works on the other and if the good outweighs the bad, we’re in?”
+My wife’s step-grandmother, a lifelong resident of New Orleans and a devoted Catholic if ever there was one, said, “Joe, don’t you think when we stand before the Lord, He will add up our good works on one side and our bad works on the other and if the good outweighs the bad, we’re in?”
 All over her apartment, Grandma Ethel had pictures and images of Jesus on the cross.
 I gently asked, “What do you think the point of the cross was all about?”
-She recited the proper words–“He died for our sins”–but the meaning of that seemed not to be able to penetrate the mind of this one who had spent a lifetime believing in works salvation.
+She recited the proper words–“He died for our sins”–but the meaning of that seemed not to penetrate the mind of this one who had spent a lifetime believing in works salvation.
 (Was Ethel saved or not?
 I vote for “saved.”
 We are not saved by proper doctrine or correct understanding, but by faith in the Lord Jesus Christ.
 And don’t we thank Him for that!!)

 Question 6.
 Are people who get this wrong bad people?
 Or do good people disagree on it?

 Clearly, there are good people (as we say) on both sides of this issue.
 And yet both cannot be right.
 We are not calling “the other side” bad people or saying they are ignorant.
 We love the brethren.
 We believe they are mistaken because they choose to discount some of the great teachings of Scripture for the simple reason that “it doesn’t seem right to me.”

 And yes, I would not be surprised if when we stand before the Lord, we find that my denomination, Southern Baptists, will have been mistaken on some things too.
 (I have an idea what, but we’ll save that. lol) So, we should all exercise humility and show love.